gangadhara691/Data_visualization_dimple/Readme.md

 ### Feedback from inerviews:

-#### 1.
+#### 1st Audience.
 What do you notice in the visualization?
 > - Rate of survival is given for different age groups
-- Proportion of people survied based on group_age, with respect to different classes is provided.
+>- Proportion of people survied based on group_age, with respect to different classes is provided.

 What questions do you have about the data?
 >- For plot 2, the data mentioned on yaxis is not clear,Is it the proportion of people or number of people survived?